Cervical cancer awareness month

 Signs and symptoms of cervical cancer

-- Pain in your lower back or pelvis.
+- pain in the lower tummy or back.

-Talk to your GP or practice nurse and get the symptoms checked if you experience them.
+If you get have any of these symptoms between your regular cervical screening appointments, do not wait for your next appointment.
+Talk to your GP or practice nurse and get the symptoms checked.
 These symptoms can be embarrassing, but your GP or practice nurse will understand.
 The earlier cervical cancer is found, the easier it is to treat.

-Living with cervical cancer - Ali, Martha and Lauren share their stories
+Living with cervical cancer - Ali and Martha share their stories

 Meet Ali